|

 • Chicken: I used one whole chicken, cut into pieces.
 Bone-in pieces give you maximum flavor and tenderness.

-• Vadouvan: A French-inspired curry spice mix that brings depth and a slightly smoky richness.
+• Vadouvan: A French-inspired curry spice blend that adds depth and a subtle smoky richness to the biryani.
+This ingredient is completely optional and can be omitted if unavailable.

-• Crushed ginger and garlic: The base of any good biryani marinade.
+• Crushed ginger and garlic: This helps form the base of any good biryani marinade.

-• Sprig of curry leaves: Adds authentic South African Indian flavor.
+• Sprig of curry leaves: Adds a fragrant, distinctive flavour commonly used in South African Indian cooking.

 Additional ingredients: